-The variance of the Mann-Kendall statistic is calculated by equation (3) as where n is the number of total data points, m is the number of tied groups.
-The tied group means a simple data having the same value.
+The variance of Mann-Kendall statistic is calculated by equation (3) as where n is the number of total data points, m is the number of tied groups.
+The tied group mean a simple data having a same value.
 The t_i indicates the number of ties of extent i.
-In case of the sample size n > 10, the standard normal test statistic Z_s is estimated by equation (4) as
+In case of the sample size n > 10, the standard normal test statistic Z_S is estimated by equation (4) as